gaganpreet/gaganpreet.in/content/posts/onyx-note-air-2-review.md

 ### Unboxing

-The first thing I noticed as I was unboxing was that the pen nib was bent and crushed.
+The first thing I noticed as I was unboxing was that the pen nib was bent and crushed _(see update at end of this section)_.
 This caused issues during the calibration process for the stylus, and I could write on the device with the tip hanging 1 cm in the air.

 ![Bent nib](/images/2022/bent-nib.jpg)